 • Sababa: For good Lebanese and Mediterranean food.
 I simply love their falafels and shawarma.

-Visit the beautiful church of Frauenkirche
+Visit the Beautiful Frauenkirche

-Frauenkirche or The Church of Our Dear Lady was built in the late 15th century over the remains of a medieval Romanesque Church.
-The architecture is Gothic and features 2 tall towers with green onion domes, several stained-glass windows, and an impressive collection of medieval artwork.
+Frauenkirche, or The Church of Our Dear Lady, was built in the late 15th century over the remains of a medieval Romanesque Church.

 You can enter the church for free and appreciate its history and architecture.

-Get wowed by Munich Residenz
+Explore Munich Residenz

 Head next to the fascinating Munich Residenz, the official residence of the royal Wittelsbach family for more than 400 years.
 It is the largest urban palace in Germany and exceedingly beautiful.